Unfortunately, we are not available in your area!

-Correct Score – Wager on what the correct score will be.
-Much like in football betting, nailing a correct score bet can result in big profits
+Correct Score – Wager on what the correct outcome will be in a contest.
+Much like in football betting, nailing a correct score bet can result in big profits.

-When it comes to betting on darts many players deploy the same tactics used in other individual sports, such as tennis and snooker.
-For example, wagering on heavy favourites in the early rounds of tournaments is a usually-reliable way of securing profit, even if the gains are small.
+When it comes to betting on darts, many players deploy the same tactics used in other individual sports, such as tennis and snooker.
+For example, wagering on heavy favourites in the early rounds of competitions is a usually-reliable way of securing a profit, even if the gains are small.

 Another great tip is to keep an eye on the latest stats and league tables, especially the averages.
-A player nailing consistent high averages is likely to do so again, even if they’re not all winning their matches.
-It’s, therefore, better to wager on another high-average game for said player, rather than risking a bet on the match winner market.
+A player nailing consistently high averages is likely to do so again, even if they’re not all winning their matches.
+It’s, therefore, better to wager on another high-average game for said player, rather than risking a bet on the match-winner market.

-If you're looking for betting tips on darts check out our darts betting tips hub.
+If you're looking for betting tips on darts, check out our hub.

 Best Darts Events To Bet On

-There are darts tournaments being played across Europe every week but some attract more interest – and prestige – than others.
-Here are three of the best darts events to bet on…
+There are darts competitions being played across Europe every week, but some attract more interest and prestige than others.
+Here are three of the best darts events to bet on.

-World Darts Championship (December-January) – The PDC World Darts Championship is a spectacular showcase of elite-level darts players on the oche.
+World Darts Championship (December-January) – The Professional Darts Corporation World Championship is a spectacular showcase of elite-level darts players on the oche.
 The Worlds take place at London’s Ally Pally and attract thousands of enthused fans every night.
 Betting on World Darts Championship matches offers punters access to more detailed odds, live scores and in-play betting specials.
 The tournament has a £2.5m prize fund – and punters can also win big across the Christmas period too!

 Premier League of Darts (February–June) – The Premier League of Darts consists of 16 thrilling weeks of action during the group stage, before a Finals showdown every June.
-The tournament has proved a big success with spectators and darts betting fans alike.
+The tournament has proved a big success with spectators and fans of placing a darts bet or two alike.
 Eight of the world’s best players compete on the oche around the UK, Ireland, Netherlands and Germany each year – and it all culminates in the final.
-Michael van Gerwen, Jonny Clayton and Gary Anderson are past champions who regularly compete in this league, and have helped Thursday nights truly become Premier League of Darts nights.
+Michael van Gerwen, Jonny Clayton and Gary Anderson are past champions who regularly compete in this league.

 World Matchplay (July) – The third and final jewel in darts’ Triple Crown is the World Matchplay.
 Phil Taylor dominated this tournament until 2014, after which Micahel van Gerwen and Peter Wright have excelled, among others.
 The prize money now stands at £800,000, and the tournament is famed for regularly featuring matches with averages over 100.
 Held at Blackpool’s Winter Gardens, it is a classic on the darts calendar and not to be missed.

-Darts betting doesn’t offer as many different markets as football betting for example, but there are still plenty of markets to take a look at.
-Particularly in-play, there are plenty of different opportunities to bet on.
-Similar to tennis betting, each darts match is split into a number of legs, which can each be treated as an opportunity to place bets on.
+Darts betting doesn’t offer as many different markets as other sports, but there are still plenty to take a look at.
+Particularly in-play.
+Each darts match is split into a number of legs, which can each be treated as an opportunity to place bets on.
 Darts betting on the highest checkout is also popular.
 Betting on which player will have the highest checkout throughout the match and correct scores markets can offer some of the biggest betting odds.
-Betting on the correct score will offer some of the biggest darts odds, but obviously, this means it's much harder than choosing an outright tournament winner.
+Betting on the correct result will offer some of the biggest darts odds, but obviously, this means it's much harder than choosing an outright winner.